SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2013-10-21-how-to-become-a-better-git.markdown

 On the other side of the coin, it is certainly one of the more complicated management systems I have seen for some time now, GIT basically has its ways and if you do not fall in line you will become trapped, GIT is not perfect but as DVCS systems go it has a lot to offer.

-The main reason for this article is to show you some of the best working practices for working with open source projects, most tutorials out there show you how to use git itself and sadly most of those are all about the command-line functions, however I like others like my GUI infested world.&nbsp; So instead of teaching you git, I will walk you through how to be a better GIT contributor.
+The main reason for this article is to show you some of the best working practices for working with open source projects, most tutorials out there show you how to use git itself and sadly most of those are all about the command-line functions, however I like others like my GUI infested world.
+So instead of teaching you git, I will walk you through how to be a better GIT contributor.

 * * *

 # Prerequisites

-There are many GIT clients, some better than others and each have their strengths, I actually use 3 clients predominately for different tasks.&nbsp; I could happily get away with just one and work effectively but I like the flexibility that each of the clients I use have.
+There are many GIT clients, some better than others and each have their strengths, I actually use 3 clients predominately for different tasks.
+I could happily get away with just one and work effectively but I like the flexibility that each of the clients I use have.

 For starters, you will need [GIT for Windows](http://git-scm.com/downloads) which was born from the hugely popular MSysGit.